MihaiCiorascu/Football-Players-Mobile-App/README.md

 <div>

 - Create, Read, Update, Delete players
+  - Each new player starts with default images, a 5.0 rating, and 0 goals
 - Search and filter by player name
 - Rating-based badge colors:
   - 🔵 Blue: 9.0+